nat-n/poethepoet/README.rst

 Arguments can be defined for script tasks in the same way, but how they are exposed to the underlying python function depends on how the script is defined.

-In the following example, since not parenthesis are included for the referenced function, all provided args will be passed to the function as kwargs:
+In the following example, since no parenthesis are included for the referenced function, all provided args will be passed to the function as kwargs:

 .. code-block:: toml